sachinsga/career-foundary/README.md

 Jdk 8
 ```

-# Below steps needs to be followed for executing spark application
+# Below steps needs to be followed for executing the standard deviation spark application

 ## clone the repository
 git clone https://github.com/sachinsga/career-foundary.git